bcgov/bcmaps/README.md

 #> otherwise it needs to be accessed with the get_layer function.
 #>
 #> Layers with a value of FALSE in the 'local' column are not stored in the
-#> bcmaps.rdata package but will be downloaded from the internet and cached
+#> bcmapsdata package but will be downloaded from the internet and cached
 #> on your hard drive.
 ```